 ADFS can help strengthen security and benefit end users, IT staff, and developers.
 End users can access applications more quickly without reentering login information - increasing work efficiency while eliminating distractions; IT professionals can focus on more critical projects rather than maintaining account information for every web platform used by employees, while developers can create an identity management solution that authenticates users by verifying them against an organizational directory rather than asking users for credentials each time a login attempt takes place.

-Traditional methods for providing users access to the software as a service (SaaS) or web applications require creating accounts and managing passwords on behalf of each user, which is cumbersome, time-consuming, ineffective, and exposes businesses to risks such as account hijacking or breach.
+Traditional methods for providing users access to software as a service service (SaaS) or web applications require creating accounts and managing passwords on behalf of each user, which is cumbersome, time-consuming, ineffective, and exposes businesses to risks such as account hijacking or breach.
 ADFS helps business leaders address these challenges by offering users a seamless and secure method to log into third-party apps using Microsoft Work credentials.

 ADFS accomplishes this by sharing authentication claims with trusted partner companies, who translate these into the format user web applications understand.
 When users visit websites hosted by trusted partners, ADFS sends its server the claim to that website, where users can log in using an ADFS authentication token.